TrongDong040107/quantum-computing-demo/README.md

 # Quantum Computing Algorithms – Dong Phu Trong

-This repository contains practical implementations of foundational quantum algorithms using Qiskit, with additional numerical modeling in quantitative finance.
+This repository presents structured implementations of foundational quantum algorithms using Qiskit, with additional numerical modeling for comparison and validation.

+The work emphasizes mathematical formulation, circuit-level construction, and hybrid quantum-classical optimization in the NISQ era.

 The focus is on:
 - Near-term quantum computing (NISQ era)